babitaratudi/ML-Flower_classification_CNN_Keras_Kaggle/README.md

-# Flower Clssification using Deep CNN by using Keras Library
+# Flower Clssification with Deep CNN by using Keras Library

 ## Importing Various Modules from Keras Library.
 * Dataset downloaded from kaggel.